Constitutional Right to Effective Defense Counsel

-If you feel that your attorney was ineffective in representing you, it is important to have the situation reviewed to protect your interests and rights.
-The attorneys are LEWIS & DICKSTEIN, P.L.L.C. have handled hundreds of appeals that involved attorneys who were not effective in their representation of clients.
-Our attorneys feel strongly that a person needs the best legal representation available and if that is not provided, then an ineffective assistance of counsel claim may be appropriate and a person can have another chance with an attorney who will do it right.
+If you feel that your attorney was ineffective in representing you, it is essential to have the situation reviewed to protect your interests and rights.
+The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have handled many appeals for clients who did not receive effective assistance of counsel during trial, plea process, and sentencing.
+Our attorneys feel strongly that a person needs the best legal representation available.
+If that is not provided, then ineffective assistance of counsel claim may be appropriate, and a person can have another chance with an attorney who will do it right.
 LEWIS & DICKSTEIN, P.L.L.C. will be happy to review any case for possible appeal and a possible claim for ineffective assistance of counsel.
 We will give an unbiased opinion of whether or not an appeal may be successful.

-The attorneys at LEWIS & DICKSTEIN, P.L.L.C. make it a point to be the best prepared attorneys in any courtroom they enter.
-It is important to each of its lawyers that the client gets the best representation available.
-Our attorneys have sterling reputations.
+The attorneys at LEWIS & DICKSTEIN, P.L.L.C. make it a point to be the best-prepared attorneys in any courtroom they enter.
+It is essential to the attorneys with LEWIS & DICKSTEIN, P.L.L.C. that our clients get the best representation available.
+Our attorneys have sterling reputations and track records of success in and out of the courtroom.
 They are often sought out as speakers at continuing legal education events.
-When you are in trouble you want to best legal help you can get – that is LEWIS & DICKSTEIN, P.L.L.C.
+When you are in trouble, you want the best legal help you can get: LEWIS & DICKSTEIN, P.L.L.C.
 Our attorneys take our obligation to protect our clients seriously and will zealously and passionately make sure that all constitutional rights are protected.
-When your freedom is at stake, call the “go-to” attorneys at LEWIS & DICKSTEIN, P.L.L.C.
+Call the “go-to” attorneys at LEWIS & DICKSTEIN, P.L.L.C. when your freedom is at stake.
 We are here to help.